mediamonks/muban/src/app/style/util/function/README.md

 ### Add mixins

-You can add mixins by creating a new file with the function name, and import in in the **_global.scss**.
+You can add functions by creating a new file with the function name, and import in in the **_global.scss**.
 This will make sure it can be used in the entire project